broilo/cornershop/README.md

 # [Fine-Tune](http://localhost:8888/notebooks/Documents/Arbeit/Personal/projects/cornershop/notebooks/part5b_model_xgboost.ipynb) and [Predict](http://localhost:8888/notebooks/Documents/Arbeit/Personal/projects/cornershop/notebooks/part6_mvp.ipynb)

-The last, but not least part of the case study is the model's fine-tune process and the label prediction.
+The last but not least part of the case study is the model's fine-tune process and the label prediction.
 This corresponds to the minimal viable product (mvp) to be delivered.

 ## XGBoost Regressor: Random Search